"What you measure affects what you do." — Joseph Stiglitz

 Formative assessments.
 As described in “Making Tests Meaningful”, if assessments are truly formative — that is, if there is a way for students to directly learn from their mistakes — then the quiz or test itself can be seen as feedback.
-The question of how to help students to see incorrect answers that way is explored in full in that chapter.
+The question of how to help students to see incorrect answers in this way is explored in the chapter “Learning Contracts”.

 Mid-quarter reports.
 Many schools require teachers to fill out forms to communicate with parents about their student’s academic progress.
-No matter how this feedback appears—whether it’s a selection from a list of attributes or a short written communication—it is usually possible for students to participate in the process.
+No matter how this feedback appears — whether it’s a selection from a list of attributes or a short written or digital communication — it is often possible for students to participate in the process.
 If you are required to choose at least 3 attributes from a list, for instance, you can have students choose 2 while you choose a 3rd.
 If you disagree with the students’ self-assessment, that can lead to an important conversation about their level of self-awareness.

 Grade conferences.
-The purpose of grade conferences is to have a conversation between you and each student in which you can give them feedback on their performance and how to improve it, and they can give you feedback on how you can better help them.
+The purpose of grade conferences is to have a conversation between you and each student in which you can also give them feedback on their performance and how to improve it.
+They can also give you feedback on how you can better help them.
 Grade conferences are explored fully below.

 When your students are given feedback regularly, it helps them develop a clear sense of whether and how well they have mastered the material.
-It trains them to internalize a sense of excellence.
+It should be done with the intent of training them to internalize a sense of excellence.

 The giving and receiving of feedback can make students feel vulnerable.
 When a student discovers she did badly on a test, her initial reaction may be one of shame, sadness, or anger, all of which preclude learning from her mistakes.
 She is unlikely to get good feedback from you or her fellow students when all she wants to do is bury the incriminating test in the bottom of her locker as soon as possible.